yipoh/CADAS/README.md

+# CADAS

-# CADAS-Curriculum-Style Image Aesthetics Assessment With Dynamic Attribute Selection
+Curriculum-Style Image Aesthetics Assessment With Dynamic Attribute Selection

 The code will be made public after the paper is accepted.